tlswg/tls13-spec/draft-ietf-tls-tls13.md

 connecting through middleboxes.
 This "compatibility mode" is not explicitly negotiated.
 The client can opt to provide a session ID or not and the server has to echo it.
-Either side can send change_cipher_spec at any time during the handshake, as they must be ignored by the peer.
+Either side can send change_cipher_spec at any time during the handshake, as it must be ignored by the peer.

+In the absence of out of band information, endpoints SHOULD use the techniques described here.

 ## Backwards Compatibility Security Restrictions